MurdoMaclachlan/ToR-Repost-Collection/generic/bernie-sanders-iowa-victory-speech/bernie-sanders-iowa-victory-speech.md

 ---

-[*In the second panel, he has spread his arms out and is staring past the microphone with a look of sarcastic shock.
+[*In the second panel, he has spread his arms out and is staring past the microphone with a look of sarcastic disregard.
 The text reads:*]

 {{REPLACE ME}}